-Phil Swann's career in the entertainment industry has spanned more than 30-years as a composer, author, playwright, performer, producer and teacher.
+Phil Swann's career in the entertainment industry has spanned more than 30-years as a composer, author, playwright, performer, and producer.
 A short list of his work includes:

 His latest work for the theatre, Musical Fools, is a musical farce co-authored by Phil Swann, Ron West and the legendary Neil Simon.